beeev/warm/src/content/blog/post-2.md

   - B2I
 ---

-Working on investor relations content can be a challenge, partly because they are such an illusive bunch and it can be hard to get any solid research on this audience.
+Working on investor relations content can be a challenge, partly because they are quite an illusive, exclusive bunch and it can be hard to find any solid research on them.
 In the past I've used [Brunswick's Digital Investor Survey](https://www.brunswickgroup.com/perspectives/digital-investor-survey/2023/) - but usually I'm reliant on my client to steer me in the right direction.
 That's why I was very interested to see this new report titled _[Business-to-Investor Marketing:The Interplay of Costly and Costless Signals](https://journals.sagepub.com/doi/10.1177/00222429241288464)_ in my RSS feed: I was genuinely excited when I flicked through it - can this finally offer a framework to assess my own Investor Relations communication?

 The language of their report takes a bit getting used to, but their main thrust is that you must carefully balance the 'costed' with the 'costless' and it is the interplay of these two things together that make for successful communication.